dojo/docs/dijit/form.rst

 The dijit.form package contains "form widgets".
 What's a form widget?
 It roughly means a widget that appear inside a form, but technically we think of it as "anything that has a value".

-The widgets can be used in a FORM tag, in a dijit.form.Form widget, or outside of a form.
+The widgets can be used in a FORM tag, in a `dijit.form.Form <dijit/form/Form>`_ widget, or outside of a form.

+Note not to confuse the dijit.form module with the dijit.form.Form widget.

 ======================